nichnarmada/chatgenius/documentation/system-architecture.md

 #### **Authentication Middleware**

-1. Verify user session with Clerk on each API request to restrict access to authenticated users.
+1. Verify user session with Supabase auth on each API request to restrict access to authenticated users.

 #### **Authorization Middleware**